Chip-firing and critical groups of signed graphs: Abstract

 \section{Abstract}

-A \textit{signed graph} $G_\phi$ consists of a graph $G$ along with a function $\phi$ that assigns a positive or negative weight to each edge.
-The reduced signed Laplacian matrix $L_{G_\phi}$ gives rise to a natural notion of chip-firing on $G_\phi$, as well as a critical group ${\mathcal K}(G_\phi)$.
+We study chip-firing on a signed graph $G_\phi$, employing a general theory of chip-firing on invertible matrices introduced by Guzm\'an and Klivans.
 Here a negative edge designates an adversarial relationship, so that firing a vertex incident to such an edge leads to a loss of chips at both endpoints.
-We study chip-firing on signed graphs, employing the theory of chip-firing on invertible matrices introduced by Guzm\'an and Klivans.
+The chip-firing rule for $G_\phi$ is described by its reduced Laplacian matrix $L_{G_\phi}$, which also defines the critical group ${\mathcal K}(G_\phi)$.
+The valid chip configurations are given by the lattice points of a rational cone determined by $G_\phi$ and the underlying graph $G$.
 This gives rise to notions of \textit{critical} as well as \textit{$z$-superstable} configurations, both of which are counted by the determinant of $L_{G_\phi}$.
 We establish general results regarding these configurations, focusing on efficient methods of verifying the underlying properties.
-We then study the critical group of signed graphs in the context of vertex switching and Smith normal forms.
-We use this to compute the critical groups for various classes of signed graphs including signed cycles, wheels, complete graphs, and fans.
-In the process we generalize a number of results from the literature.
+We then study the critical groups of signed graphs in the context of vertex switching and Smith normal forms.
+We use this to compute the critical groups of various classes of signed graphs including signed cycles, wheels, complete graphs, and fans, in the process generalizing results of Biggs and others.